mainamuragev/mainamuragev/README.md

 - 👋 Hi, I’m @mainamuragev
 - 👀 I’m interested in ...code
 - 🌱 I’m currently learning ...code
-- 💞️ I’m looking to collaborate on ...anyhing that brings money and  solves a problem
+- 💞️ I’m looking to collaborate on ...anything that brings money and  solves a problem
-- 📫 How to reach me ...instagram @mainamurage gmail muragevincent39.com
+- 📫 How to reach me ...instagram @mainamurage gmail @muragevincent39.com
 - 😄 Pronouns: ...male
 - ⚡ Fun fact: ... don't put that pinapple on my pizza.